-Rotterdam School of Management, Erasmus University first opened its doors in 1970 in an elegant villa in the Rotterdam suburb of Kralingen.
-From these humble beginnings, RSM has grown into one of Europe’s most successful and internationally-recognised business schools, as reflected in the rankings of national and international media such as Elsevier and Financial Times.
+Rotterdam School of Management, Erasmus University (RSM) first opened its doors in 1970 in an elegant villa in the Rotterdam suburb of Kralingen.
+From these humble beginnings, RSM has grown into one of Europe’s most successful and internationally-recognised business schools, as reflected in the research and programme rankings of national and international media.

-RSM’s Alma Mater, Erasmus University Rotterdam (EUR) has been in existence in its present form since 1973.
+RSM’s alma mater, Erasmus University Rotterdam (EUR) has been in existence in its present form since 1973.
 Its history, however, dates back to 1913, the year in which the Netherlands School of Commerce (Nederlandsche Handels-Hoogeschool, NHH) was founded through private initiative with broad support from the Rotterdam business community.
-In 1939 the Netherlands School of Commerce became the Netherlands School of Economics.
+The Netherlands School of Commerce became the Netherlands School of Economics in 1939.

 - Algemene Bank Nederland (ABN AMRO)

 - Amsterdam-Rotterdam Bank (ABN AMRO)